Tim Schnoeckelberg, a German citizen focused on online selling, especially over Amazon e-commerce

 Tim: Hello!
-Well, I have been an e-commerce seller for over 8 years now which also means that I am quite location-independent and travel a lot.
-I initially started with selling over eBay back in the day, then additionally over Amazon which is what I focus on now.
-Initially I started with creating brands in sports nutrition & dietary supplements, and eventually also moved into cosmetics for which I work with European as well as Asian suppliers quite closely.
+Well, I have been an e-commerce seller for over 8 years now.
+That also means that I am quite location-independent and travel a lot.
+I initially started with selling over eBay back in the day, then additionally over Amazon, which I focus on now.
+Initially, I started with creating brands in sports nutrition & dietary supplements, and eventually also moved into cosmetics for which I work with European as well as Asian suppliers quite closely.

-1Office: Why did you choose to focus on selling over Amazon in Europe?
+1Office: Why did you choose to focus on selling over Amazon e-commerce in Europe?

 Tim: I am really happy that now there is a specific product for Amazon sellers like me in a single place.
 I am already a 1Office customer and have an Estonian company, access to business banking and administrative services like accounting, VAT filings, etc. in the package.
 However, I think the accounting package is quite interesting and I should switch from my current 1Office package to the ‘1Office for Amazon’ package, because the monthly costs are fixed and it also includes VAT filings in U.K. & Germany, including accounting for the Estonian company.
 Administrative costs are always a worry for me – because as my sales increase, generally so the accounting costs – so I am really happy that with ‘1Office for Amazon’ they will remain fixed and obviously help me grow my sales without growing these costs.
 Thanks to you guys!

 1Office: What would be your advice to Amazon sellers to use ‘1Office for Amazon’ and why would you recommend they switch to this solution?